Maqbool Dada: Academic work

 Dada is known for his work in supply chain management, pricing, inventory theory, and healthcare.
 He serves or has served on the editorial board of major operations management journals, including Management Science, Manufacturing & Service Operations Management, IISE Transactions, and Productions and Operations Management.

-His research paper entitled "Pricing and the Newsvendor Problem" and published in 1999, is the No.1 most read article and the No. 7 most cited in the Operations Research journal, and has been cited more than 1,700 times as of October 2019.
+His research paper entitled "Pricing and the Newsvendor Problem" published in 1999, is the No.1 most read article and the No. 7 most cited in the Operations Research journal, and has been cited more than 1,700 times as of October 2019.

 Another paper co-authored by Dada, entitled "A newsvendor’s Procurement Problem when Suppliers Are Unreliable" and published in 2007, is the No. 3 most cited article in the Manufacturing & Service Operations Management journal.

 Areas of research

 Operations strategy

 Dada's research covers various aspects of operations strategy, in particular, pricing, postponement, and learning.
 His papers "Pricing and the Newsvendor Problem: A Review with Extensions" and "Price Versus Production Postponement: Capacity and Competition" are among the most cited papers on operations strategy.

 His 2007 paper "A Newsvendor's Procurement Problem When Suppliers are Unreliable," published in Manufacturing & Service Operations Management, was selected as a finalist for the 2010 Manufacturing & Service Operations Management Best Paper Award.
 The same paper has been recognized as one of the most cited papers ever published in the journal, according to a 2019 survey paper by Gerard Cachon, Karan Girotra, and Serguei Netessine.